FabienNeibaf/Weather-App/README.md

 # :partly_sunny: Weather App

-The Weather App project brings together the concepts of Promises, Callbacks, APIs, Object Oriented Programming, Factory Functions, Module Pattern, Single Responsibility and Tightly Coupled Objects.
+This weather app allow you to get the forecast for a location of your choice buy searching it through the search box.
+By default it looks up your location and if available use it to deliver your current forecast.

+# Technologies

+This app uses:
+- Promises
+- Callbacks
+- APIs ( Geolocation API and OpenWeather API)
+- Object Oriented Programming
+- Factory Functions
+- Module Pattern
 To handle the complexity of synchronizing the views with data changes, I created an Observable object on which can be attached handlers.
 The `Observable class` is located in `./src/utils.js`.
 Also the app takes care of updating the information every **10mn** as it is recommended by [OpenWeather](https://openweathermap.org/appid).

 This project is part of [microverse](https://www.microverse.org/) curriculum.

 ![Weather](https://github.com/FabienNeibaf/Portfolio/blob/master/src/images/Weather.png)